Dnncha/dnncha.github.io/_posts/2014-08-06-jekyll-vs-wordpress.md

 categories: jekyll wordpress blogging cms
 ---

 I've been working with Wordpress for years, and it is a truly remarkable package that solves all sorts of problems.
-Over the years, however, I've become frustrated with the workflow.
-There is something  about the dashboard that just turns me off, and there is so much fun to be had at the command line.
-When it comes to writing content, I would rather take it offline, to a dedicated text editor like Byword, which I'm using right now, or Sublime Text.
+However, over the years, I've become frustrated with the workflow.
+I was looking for a blog that I could develop and write locally, and then push up it the server by easily hitting a switch.
+Ideally I'd write some Markdown in Byword, and then have it automatically converted and pushed to the server,

-I'm happy to report that [Jeykll](http://jekyllrb.com/) is exactly what I've been looking for.
-Its nice keeping the entire blog a neat little folder, Jekyll doesn't need a database to store your blog posts, it stores them as text files in a folder.
+So what I was looking for, it turns out, was [Jeykll](http://jekyllrb.com/).
+It is a static site generator and it keeps your entire blog in a neat little folder, in text files.
+It doesn't use a database.

 ##It's easy to get set up